Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-game-of-dilemmas/_index.md

 {{% boardgame-instructions /%}}

 {{% boardgame-settings-container type="material" remarks="**Which pack(s) should I use!?** The packs mostly exist to break the huge number of possible cards into smaller chunks.
 There are no big differences.
-Each pack could be used standalone or mixed with any other packs in a game.,Except for the **extraordinary** pack!
+Each pack could be used standalone or mixed with any other packs in a game.||Except for the **extraordinary** pack!
 It contains more adult content, not suitable for every group.
 (It's also much smaller, so needs to be shuffled into existing packs.)" %}}

 {{< boardgame-settings type="game" local_storage="theGameOfDilemmasConfig" btn_label="Generate Material" game_title="The Game of Dilemmas" defaults="true" >}}
   {{< setting-checkbox id="setting-includeCards" text="Include Cards?" checked="checked" >}}